alibaba/freeline/README.md

 - increment build：`python freeline.py`

-    If your project has manifest.xml, build.gradle or libs modified, freeline will automatically rebuild your project, freeline will perform an incremental build on other change case,you don't need to pay attention to what you just modified!
+    If your project has manifest.xml, build.gradle or libs modified, freeline will automatically perform a full build on your project,  and an incremental build on other change case,you don't need to pay attention to what you just modified!

 - force full build：`python freeline.py -f`